ntua-el20014/dev-time-tracker/README.md

 - **Timeline & Calendar:**
   Visualize your coding activity with a weekly timeline and a monthly calendar.
 - **Editor & Language Stats:**
-  See which editors and programming languages you use most.
+  See which editors and programming languages you use most through charts and statistics.
 - **Customizable Themes:**
   Switch between dark and light mode, pick custom accent color for each one.
 - **Local-First:**